gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 In Lecture 10 we talked about the creation phase.
 Now, in the execution context, we are just going to run line by line the code prepared by the creation phase.

-### Lecture 13: Single threaded, synchronous execution
+### Lecture 13: Single-threaded, synchronous execution

 **Single threaded**: one command at a time.
 Under the hood of the browser, maybe not.
-But from our perspective, JS is single threaded.
+But from our perspective, JS is single-threaded.

-**Synchronous**: one at a time and ir order...
+**Synchronous**: one at a time and in order...

 ### Lecture 14: Function invocation and execution stack